umasreeakula/Maven-Sales-Challenge/README.md

 - Deal Pipeline Analysis: Managers can explore the overall sales pipeline to understand the distribution of deals across various stages (e.g., prospecting, engaging, closed-won, closed-lost), helping them prioritise efforts and allocate resources efficiently.
 - Product Sales: Managers can obtain a comprehensive overview of product sales for each quarter, including insights into the number of products sold within their opportunities.
 - Performance by Sales Teams: Managers can view where they stand relative to other teams in performance in each metric.
 - Quarter-over-Quarter Performance Summary: Managers can gain insights into the overall team's performance changes quarter-over-quarter.
-Additionally, they can delve into each sales agent's quarter-over-quarter performance, examining total sales, deals won, win rates, average deal size, and the time taken to close winning deals.
+They can also delve into each sales agent's quarter-over-quarter performance, examining total sales, deals won, win rates, average deal size, and the time taken to close winning deals.

 The report also highlights the number of deals lost by the team and individual members, alongside the wins.
 It also includes the potential sales of each team to give an overview of the impact the engaging deals have.